matt-a-t/rensimHelp/General.md

 ### Doge
 The Doge of Venice is elected for life by the male citizens of the city of Venice.
 The Doge of Genoa is elected for life by the male citizens of Genoa.
 To qualify for election, a candidate must vote for himself.
 In addition to votes actively cast, a candidate receives a number of votes equal to his politics rating divided by 1,000.
 Upon election, a new Doge is divested of any magistracy and any town structure headship he may hold.

-### Feast days
-Celebrating a town's Feast Day earns the celebrator's family a loyalty increase equal to 10% of his prestige.
-In addition, he receives a piety increase equal to ten plus a number of points equal to 1/1,000 of the total of the size of the Church plus the Archpriest's sermonizing rating plus the attendee's churchgoing rating.
-The costs are the same as for attending mass.
-Celebrating a Feast Day ties up a character's churchgoing skill for 24 hours.
-A character who has attended mass may not celebrate a Feast Day during the subsequent 24 hours.

-### Ferries
-A ferry runs between Otranto in Italy and Acre in Palestine.
-Any Catholic may use it.
-It leaves whenever demanded and arrives 21 days after departure.
-Service cannot be interrupted, nor intercepted.
-Travel from Acre to Otranto is free to all characters and their troops.
-Travel from Otranto to Acre costs 1,000 coins per character and 300 coins per troop.
-In each direction there is a fee of 5 coins per trade good.
-Ships may not travel by ferry.
-Ferry tolls on Court Office assets must be paid with Court Office coins.
-Ferry tolls on personal assets must be paid with personal coins.
-This ferry will run at least until the end of 1499/2021.

 ### Gonfaloniere
 The position of Gonfaloniere of Florence is vacated each year on October 1.
 The position may then be filled by an election that lasts ten days from the date of the casting of the first vote.
 The Gonfaloniere is elected by the male citizens of the city of Florence.
 To qualify for election, a candidate must vote for himself.
 In addition to votes actively cast, a candidate receives a number of votes equal to his politics rating divided by 1,000.

-### Herb
-At each town, one type of herb is available for collection.
-Only females may collect herbs.
-The number of herbs collected in one action is equal to one plus one percent of the collector's herbalism rating.
-Herbs may be used to meet a town's demand for herbs.

-Females may use herbalism skill to improve a character's actual health.
-In one action, increase in actual health ratings equals 0.01 plus one-tenth of the quantity of different types of herbs being used plus one four-thousandth of the herbalist's herbalism rating plus one four-thousandth of the rating of the town's hospital structure.

-When a herbalist offers to use herbs to heal someone, her herbalism rating is tied up for 5 days.

 ### Heir
 When a character's health level reaches zero, he dies.
 The personal assets of a dead character cease to exist.
 His Court Office assets continue to exist at their final location until they are picked up by his successor, or subjected to destructive attack.
 Hereditary titles are passed on to his heir.
 So are banker loan rights and liabilities.